Jay Ashcroft: Elections

 Ashcroft is a staunch supporter of stricter voter ID laws.
 Ashcroft's claims about voter fraud, as well as the need for photo ID laws to combat voter fraud, were a central aspect of his 2016 campaign for the office of Missouri Secretary of State.
 He has asserted that voter fraud is common enough to have "changed elections."
 Election fraud did change the outcome in a Kansas City election when an aunt and uncle voted illegally for a state representative who won by one vote.
 The type of voter fraud that would be addressed through Ashcroft's preferred legislation, which critics say suppresses turnout, is extremely rare.
 In defending a push for stricter photo-ID laws, Ashcroft cited one instance where a couple illegally voted, but omitted that the photo-ID laws that Ashcroft was advocating for would not have prevented the couple from voting.
 According to the Kansas City Star, "there has never been a reported case of voter impersonation fraud in Missouri."
 In June 2018, Ashcroft said that voter fraud was "an exponentially greater threat than hacking."

 On July 3, 2017, Ashcroft said that he would comply with a request by the Presidential Advisory Commission on Election Integrity, a commission appointed by Trump to investigate supposed voter fraud, to a request for Missourians voting data.
 At the time, Missouri was one of only three states to comply with the commission - which was required by Missouri law.
 Officials of both parties in many states declined to turn over data to the commission, variously citing voter privacy and stating that the commission would legitimize Trump's claims of massive voter fraud.
-He said he would give out voters’ names, addresses, birthdates, where they voted and when, also required by Missouri law.
+He said he would give out voters' names, addresses, birthdates, where they voted and when, also required by Missouri law.

 Ashcroft has backed a number of Republican proposals to reduce the number of Missouri ballot initiative petitions and make it harder for ballot initiatives to win approval in elections.

 In March 2023, Ashcroft announced that he is withdrawing Missouri from Electronic Registration Information Center, a bipartisan system to update and improve the accuracy of voter rolls.
+His office declined to share reports from the decision or cyber security reviews on elections with the state auditor, leading to a "fair" rating in an audit released in February 2024.